Skip to main content

 Fixed interest

-• Includes government bonds, corporate bonds, debentures and capital notes.
+• Includes government bonds, corporate bonds, debentures, and capital notes.

 • Used to earn a steady rate of income and diversify a portfolio.

-• Time frame: short term, 1–3 years
+• Time frame: short term, 1–3 years but may be longer for some investments

 Growth investments